Preparing for childbirth

 - And a bottle of champagne.

-Most women stay in hospital for around 3-4 days after a vaginal delivery and 5-6 days after a caesarean section.
-Some hospitals and birth centres allow you a night out with your partner (usually to their on site restaurant or cafeteria) before you leave, so you may wish to pack something for this event.
-Some hospitals and Birth Centres supply all of baby’s needs while you are there.
+Many women are discharged home on the same day after a normal vaginal delivery and after a vaginal delivery and 3-5 days after a caesarean section.
+Some hospitals and birth centres allow a night out with partners (usually to their on site restaurant or cafeteria) before being discharged, so you may wish to pack something for this event.
+Some hospitals and Birth Centres supply all of baby’s needs while an inpatient but others don’t supply very much.
 Check if they have any requirements before you arrive.

 Other ideas for your stay in hospital: